What is a hate crime?

 Hate Incidents can feel like crimes to those who suffer them and often escalate to crimes or tension in a community.

-For this reason the police are concerned about incidents and you can use the True Vision website to report non-crime hate incidents.
+For this reason, the police are concerned about hate incidents, and you can use the True Vision website to report non-crime hate incidents.